Research Groups

 1. Integrated omics analysis of tissue samples and clinical big data to clarify the pathogenesis of endocrine diseases and geriatric diseases.

-2. Basic and clinical studies to clarify the pathogenesis of obesity and diabetes an d diabetic complications.
+2. Basic and clinical studies to clarify the pathogenesis of obesity and diabetes and diabetic complications.

 5. Basic and clinical researches of functional gastrointestinal disorders and inflammatory bowel diseases.